Emmotes/ic_spoilers/docs/diana.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 ![Electrum Chest Scavenger Icon](images/diana/icon_electrumchestscavenger.png) **Electrum Chest Scavenger** (Level: 200)
 > Diana can help scavenge up to 20 additional Electrum Chests when killing bosses.
-While this cap is not reached, Diana has a 0.5% chance of scavenging 1 Electrum Chest each time a boss is defeated.
+While this cap is not reached, Diana has a 0.5% chance of scavenging 1 Electrum Chest each time a boss drops a loot bag.
 The cap increases by 0.5 every day.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>